Glass3988/Google-Advanced-Data-Analytics-Capstone/README.md

 The script loads the HR dataset from `data/`, cleans and preprocesses the data, trains a Random Forest model, evaluates ROC-AUC and PR-AUC using predicted probabilities, and saves the trained model to `models/random_forest_model.pkl`.

 ## Visual Insights
-Below are the most important factors my models predict are contributing to employee dissatisfaction:
+Below are the most important model features associated with employee attrition:

 ![Decision Tree Feature Importance](./images/Decision_Tree_Feature_Importance.png)
 ![Random Forest Feature Importance](./images/Random_Forest_Feature_Importance.png)